 People are one of my greatest passions—I love people, I love my family.
 This is my blessing.
 I am pastor of other pastors of a large congregation, including daughter churches.

 Comas is a densely populated district in northern Lima with over 500,000 people.
 It was developed when migrant families from the mountains began settling there in the mid-1950s.
 It grew significantly during the 1970s because of many organized invasions led by immigrants from the highlands of Peru who were looking for a better life.

 In recent years, Comas has been developed into a low-middle class residential district due to Lima’s fast-growing economy and the developing infrastructure.
 However, it remains one of the poorest districts in Lima, with thousands of people living in unbelievably meager circumstances.
 You can still see many new poor pueblos jovenes (young towns) growing around Comas.

 Comas is a melting pot as reflected by the fact that 60 percent of its population are mestizo (a mix of Quechua, white and other ethnic groups).
 Catholics comprise 61 percent of its populations, while 10 percent are evangelical, and the balance are either “other” or no religion.

 Each year, we work with our global partners to refine how our involvement might support their essential ministry efforts and projects, and learn about their kingdom-advancement and ministry expansion dreams—if God would provide the means to make them happen.

 Last year, God provided resources for our partners' efforts with over $700,000 from our Global Christmas giving.
 Our plenty, providing for their needs.
 We encourage you to pray and ask for the Lord’s leading in how your generosity can have an impact all around the world, all to the glory of God!

-Fellowship has five mission trips scheduled with our partner in Comas in 2018.
-During these trips, team members will work alongside their church members in special projects including conferences, home construction, outreach and community service.
-These resources will help to fund these activities.
+Fellowship is planning five mission trips with our partner in Comas in 2020.
+During these trips, team members will work alongside Comas church members in special projects including conferences, home construction, outreach and community service.
+These financial resources will help to fund these activities.